 Best Place to Enjoy – Detroit Beer Company AFTER a Halloween in Detroit bus tour – 1529 Broadway St

 The Halloween in Detroit bus tours put on by Detroit History Tours are phenomenal and have been selling out over the past few years.
-If you are a fan of Detroit and the history about it, this tour and the other ones offered are for you.
-Bailey Sisoy Isgro, owner of Detroit History Tours, does an excellent rendition of the Nain Rogue legend on the tour and it would be fitting to enjoy a pint of the Detroit Dwarf with the story fresh in your head.
+If you are a fan of Detroit and the history of it, this tour and the other ones offered are for you.
+Bailey Sisoy Isgro, the owner of Detroit History Tours, does an excellent rendition of the Nain Rogue legend on the tour and it would be fitting to enjoy a pint of the Detroit Dwarf with the story fresh in your head.

-Mr. Blue Sky – Griffin Claw Brewing Company – Birmingham
+– Griffin Claw Brewing Company – Birmingham

 One of the symbols of Detroit is The Spirit of Detroit.
 This large, bronze monument features a seated human figure holding a family and a golden orb in its hands.
 It sits, literally, at the beginning of Woodward Avenue at the Coleman A. Young Municipal Center.
-It is known to don a oversized jersey when a Detroit or state of Michigan sports team wins a national championship.
+It is known to don an oversized jersey when a Detroit or state of Michigan sports team wins a national championship.
 The can of Mr. Blue Sky sports The Spirit of Detroit, as well, and allows you to showcase your love of the Motor City wherever you happen to be.

 Best Place to Enjoy – Little Caesar’s Arena for a sporting event or concert – 2645 Woodward Ave

 Currently, according to Griffin Claw, Mr. Blue Sky is only available at Little Caesar’s Arena out of the sporting event venues in downtown Detroit.
-More may be on the way, but for the time being you can enjoy Mr. Blue Sky about a mile and a half away from the real deal.
+More may be on the way, but for the time being, you can enjoy Mr. Blue Sky about a mile and a half away from the real deal.

 Get out there and grab up all these beers to make this freakin’ flight!
-Cheers!